Whether or not someone should do a cleanse depends upon their physical condition and the time of year.

-When we are not focused on finding, eating and digesting food, we must receive nourishment from elsewhere.
+When we are not focused on finding, eating and digesting food, we receive nourishment from elsewhere.

-For example, Jesus fasted for forty days in the dessert while seeking spiritual guidance.
+For example, Jesus fasted for forty days in the dessert while seeking spiritual guidance (spiritual food).

 This is one of the reasons cleanses or fasts traditionally incorporate prayer and meditation as part of the fasting/cleansing ritual as well.